menu

 Occupations and Workforce

-When you are in Dawson, you'll notice that it is more blue-collar than most other communities in America.
-40.84% of Dawson’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Dawson is a blue-collar town, with 40.84% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Dawson is a town of sales and office workers, construction workers and builders, and production and manufacturing workers.
 There are especially a lot of people living in Dawson who work in sales jobs (16.86%), food service (11.99%), and business and financial occupations (8.43%).

 Setting & Lifestyle